renebohne/grbl-laserbot/README.md

 # Installation

 Connect the Mega Pi
-Start your Arduino IDE and open the grbl.ino file in the /Arduino subdirectory of this repostiory.
+Start your Arduino IDE and open the Arduino.ino file in the /Arduino subdirectory of this repostiory.

 Make sure that you selected the board "Arduno/Genuino Mega or Mega 2560" in your Arduino IDE and select the serial port that connects to your Mega Pi.